-It’s a great little tool and the price is right… but this Solid Signal Satellite Finder won’t work if you are trying to aim a SWM-enabled dish.
+It’s a great little tool and the price is right… but this Solid Signal Satellite Finder won’t work if you are trying to aim any current DIRECTV dish.
 It works fine with a round dish or even a non-SWM HD dish, but if the SWM is built into the dish itself, this satellite finder will leave you frustrated, and without a picture on your TV.

 DIRECTV’s SWM technology relies on a receiver to “request” a signal before it provides one, and when it does provide on, it can be on any of 8 different frequencies.
 A simple satellite finder doesn’t know what to do with this information if it “hears” it and doesn’t know how to “request” it.
-In order to do all of that fancy stuff, you need a meter like the SatLookLite.
-It’s a lot more expensive but it lets you zero in on the signals from many different kinds of dishes including the DIRECTV SWM-enabled dish, and that will help you get your dish set up so you can get down to watching what you want.
+In order to do all of that fancy stuff, you need a meter like the DIRECTV Advanced Installation Meter (AIM).
+It’s a lot more expensive, that’s true.
+It earns its money, though.
+It lets you zero in on the signals from many different kinds of dishes including the DIRECTV SWM-enabled dish.
+That will help you get your dish set up so you can get down to watching what you want.

 Is that satellite finder just not good for anything then?